-Office Requirements Item 5.
-Supreme, superior, district and Seattle municipal court judges Candidates must be registered voters of Washington State and admitted to practice law in the courts of record of the State of Washington.
-(State Constitution, Article IV, Section 17 Article III, Section 25; RCW 3.34, 35.20) US representative Candidates must be at least 25 years of age, US citizens and residents of the state for which they shall be chosen.
+Office Requirements Item 6.
+School districts Candidates must be registered voters of the district or director district.
+Mercer Island, Vashon Island and Skykomish School Dist candidates need only be registered voters in the school district.
+Candidates of all other school districts must be registered voters their director district.
+(RCW 28A.315, 29A.24) State legislature Candidates must be qualified voters in the district.
+(State Constitution, Article II, Section 7) State offices Candidates must be qualified electors of the State of Washington (State Constitution, Article III, Section 25) ٦.
+Supreme, superior, and Seattle municipal court judges Candidates must be registered voters of Washington State and admitted to practice law in the courts of record of the State of Washington.
+(State Constitution, Article IV, Section 17; Article III, Section 25; RCW 35.20) District court judges Candidates must be a registered voter of the district court and electoral district and admitted to practice law in the state of Washington.
+(RCW 3.34) US representative Candidates must be at least 25 years of age, US citizens and residents of the state for which they shall be chosen.
 (US Constitution, Article II) US senate Candidates must be at least 30 years of age, US citizens and residents of the state for which they shall be chosen.
 (US Constitution, Article II)